Brexit and Ireland

-A Trade and Cooperation Agreement has been agreed between the EU and the UK and is being provisionally applied from 1 January 2021 until it has been fully reviewed by the European Commission.
+A Trade and Cooperation Agreement has been agreed between the EU and the UK and entered into force on 1 May 2021.
 This governs some of the matters which previously dealt with under EU law such as trade in goods.

 The Protocol on Ireland and Northern Ireland

 The UK’s only land border with the EU is the one between Northern Ireland and Ireland.
 There was a lot of debate about how to balance the need for an EU border, with the historical arrangements that are in place between the UK and Ireland.